MegOlson/anagram_antigram/README.md

 ## Description

-_This program will identify if two given words are anagrams, palindromes, or antigrams and do the same for a phrase._
+_This program will identify if two given words or phrases are anagrams, palindromes, or antigrams and do the same for a phrase._

 ## Setup/Installation Requirements